 Which came first, buddy punching or poor attendance?

 Remember: in many cases, buddy punching is a side effect of larger attendance issues, not the problem itself.
-While you’re already having these conversations with your team, take the opportunity to have a closer look at your overall attendance policy.
+While you’re already having these conversations with your team, take the opportunity to have a closer look at your overall attendance policy and attendance reports.
 There may be a deeper problem if employees are regularly taking advantage of the timekeeping system, punching in for each other, and not able to make it to work on time.

 In addition to updating your policies and timekeeping system, try out a few of these other low-cost attendance tips: